Push-To-Talk over Cellular Networks

 Compare radios’ one-to-many communications capability with cell phones which only allow you to call a single person or cell phone at a time but allow this capability over a multi-vendor, multi-device nationwide cellular network.

 Push to Talk over Cellular is an application that allows organizations to take advantage of the one-to-many communications capability of radios with the multi-vendor nationwide cellular network.
-Push-to-Talk over Cellular (POC) is a service offering that allows cell phone users to use their phones as handheld radios with unlimited range.
+Push-to-Talk over Cellular (POC) is a service offering that allows cell phone users to use their phones as handheld radios in areas with cellular coverage.
 Cellular carriers and app developers are providing the capability of push-to-talk on cell phone devices.
-But traditional radio vendors are also providing radio like devices that operate on cellular networks and providing systems that can link radio systems to cellular-based PTT applications.
+But traditional radio vendors are also providing radio-like devices that operate on cellular networks and providing systems that can link radio systems to cellular-based PTT applications.